OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2023-01-18-new-year-new-start.markdown

 date:   2023-01-18 00:00:00
 tags:   career contracting training imposter-syndrome
 ---
-Prior to the Covid pandemic and the lockdowns that followed I had been contracting for around 9 years, securing 22 contracts numerous sectors - some lasting a couple of months and a few lasting around a year.
+Prior to the Covid pandemic and the lockdowns that followed I had been contracting for around 9 years, securing 22 contracts across numerous sectors - some lasting a couple of months and a few lasting around a year.

 When the UK went into lockdown I was engaged with a startup company but with all the uncertainty at the time they decided to pull the pull on the project, leaving me looking for another contract just as the contracting market all but dried up.